It’s a Binary World!

 Through history, our survival has depended on our abilities to perceive, imagine, and transform the environment [1].
 These abilities have been related to the intelligent use of images, symbols and numbers, to make things more efficient, safer, cheaper, faster, better.
 The better the representations and manipulations of objects and actions, the better we can understand, and manage them.

 We use representations to help us understand, imagine and transform the environment by counting, measuring size, form and qualities of objects, groups, and actions.
-We measure by considering quantities as collections or "counts" of simple, identifiable discrete, identical consecutive “basic unit”amounts of "like substance" that are joined together to make up some unified amount or “total” quantity [3].
+We measure by considering quantities as collections or "counts" of simple, separate (discrete) identifiable, identical size, consecutive “basic unit”amounts of "like substance" that are joined together to make up some unified amount or “total” quantity [3].
 Through careful selection, representation and manipulation of these representations, counting and measurement can be made as accurate (free of error) and precise (reliably repeatable outcomes) as possible, so we can do the things we do better.
 Through convenient images, symbols, arrangements and manipulations, we can record, communicate and process information in more effective (purposeful) and efficient (cheaper, faster, and safer) ways [5].

 Through history, different civilizations have designed a variety of number systems for counting, to keep track of the size or effect of things, by aggregating (putting together), disaggregating (separating) or modifying quantities of substance, using consistently various symbols and procedures to represent and imagine what is possible to stay safe and satisfy our needs and abilities.
 As mentioned previouly, the most successful number systems in our past seem to have taken advantage of us having five, ten fingers (digits) in our hands, readily available to represent, communicate and manipulate simple quantities.